Tom-Nagy/what-you-need/README.md

 This creates a market opportunity for helping customers improving their workspace and home.
 At the same time, the e-commerce market is expanding with more people using the web to get what they need every day.

 In response to this demand, **What You Need** online shop offers a wide variety of plants.
 From the most delicate plants to the most indestructible.
 Customer can browse the website catalog by sorting or searching for specific categories, deals and plants.
-Registered and logged in customer will benefit of the full functionalities of the website including save items into a wishlist, ratings products and leaving reviews as well as reviewing their past order and making request about an order their orders with ease and confidence and accessing community accessible only plants.
+Registered and logged in customer will benefit of the full functionalities of the website including save items into a wishlist, ratings products and leaving reviews as well as reviewing their past order and making request about an order with ease and confidence.
+Registered customer will have exclusive access to specially selected plants.
 So get what you need today!

 ### Developer and Business Goals